 Maddie is a graduate student in the Integrative Oceanography Division at Scripps Institution of Oceanography.
 She received a Bachelor of Science from Brown University in Civil and Environmental Engineering in 2012.
 As an avid sailor growing up, her love of the ocean developed at a young age and grew into a desire to study ocean and coastal processes in order to work to devise solutions to the problems facing our oceans and estuaries today.
 Maddie is interested in using field observations to better understand coastal and estuarine dynamics.
 Specifically, she plans to research how sediment transport in the surf zone and rivers can impact the morphology and closure of the mouth of an estuary and how the mouth morphology affects physical, chemical, and biological processes within the estuary.

-Isabella B. Arzeno, PhD student
+Isabella B. Arzeno, PhD candidate

 Isabella is a graduate student studying physical oceanography at the Scripps Institution of Oceanography, co-advised by Dr. Sarah Giddings and Dr. Geno Pawlak

 .
 She received a Bachelor of Science in Earth Systems and a Masters of Science in Civil and Environmental Engineering, both from Stanford University.
 She is now using observations to study the interaction of currents with rough bathymetry, on different spatial scales.
 She is also the lead graduate student on the SLOMO project

 studying flow around the island nation of the Seychelles.
 Having grown up in Puerto Rico, Isabella is also consistently engaged in educational outreach to Hispanic communities.